 How Many Meals Per Day Depends on What Works Best For You

-At the end of the day, listen to your body and take note of how satiated and energized you feel throughout the day when trying out different meal patterns.
+Now that you know the pros and cons of different eating styles, it’s about tuning into your body and finding what works best for YOU!
+Listen to your body and take note of how satiated and energized you feel when trying out different meal patterns.

 Challenge yourself by following hunger cues versus social cues.
 Let your health goals, whether having more energy or gaining or losing weight, guide you in trying different techniques.

-Consider if you are meeting your health goals, whether that’s building muscle, losing weight, or simply feeling more energetic.
+Consider if you are meeting your health goals.
 If you’re satisfied with your health, keep up what you’re doing!
 If not, consider not only the quantity of meals but the quality and timing of your meals to determine how to adjust your meal plan to one that works best for you.

 Want to simplify healthy eating?
 Join FitOn PRO for access to personalized meal plans, including delicious drool-worthy recipes.